rust-console/gba/book/src/ch03/tile_data.md

 * With 8 bits per pixel, the PALRAM is imagined to be a single 256 entry array and the index just directly picks which of the 256 colors is used.

-So, already we have some Rust types we can define:
+Knowing this, we can write the following definitions:

 ```rust
 #[derive(Debug, Clone, Copy, Default)]